harsh-525/capstone_bellabeat_wellness/report.md

 | 17 | sleepDay_merged | sleepDay |
 | 18 | weightLogInfo_merged | weight_log_info |

-+ Since tables with column data in the format mm/dd/yy hh:mm:ss AM/PM are loaded as *string* datatype, need to convert them into timestamp datatype.
++ Since tables with column data in the format mm/dd/yyyy hh:mm:ss AM/PM are loaded as *string* datatype, need to convert them into *timestamp* datatype.
 The code snippet to modify the data type is shown below:
 ```sql
 CREATE OR REPLACE TABLE `capstone.heartrate_seconds` AS
 SELECT